Comet Encke: Importance in the scientific history of luminiferous aether

 Encke's pole tumbles in an 81-year period, therefore it will accelerate for half that time, and decelerate for the other half of the time (since the orientation of the comets rotation to solar heating determines how its orbit changes due to outgassing forward or aft of the comet's course).
 The authors of this 1860 textbook of course could not know that the pole of the comet would tumble as it does over such a long period of time, or that outgassing would induce a thrust to change its course.

+The supposed shortening of the orbit of Encke's Comet demonstrating the existence of ether was mentioned in Edgar Alen Poe's story, "The Unparalleled Adventures Of One Hans Pfaall".